|From the Pastor's Desk|

 about the Catholic faith is welcome as well.

-The RCIA meets in the Parish Center Community Room, on Wednesdays from 7 to 8 P.M., from early September through just after Easter, led by Father Linus, Deacon Jack, and Kathleen McIntire.
+The RCIA meets in the Parish Center Community Room, on Thursdays from 7:00 to 8:30 P.M., beginning in early September, led by Sister Alice.

 Religious Education Program